 Gallon-size zip-top freezer bag (optional)

 Heat the oven.
-Arrange a rack in the middle of the the oven and heat to 350°F. Coat 9x9-inch or 11x7-inch glass baking dish with butter; set aside.
+Arrange a rack in the middle of the the oven and heat to 350°F. Coat a 9x9-inch or 11x7-inch glass baking dish with butter; set aside.

 Make the fruit filling.
 Whisk together the sugar and cornstarch in a medium bowl until lump-free, and then add the fruit and lemon juice.
 Toss gently to coat, then pour the fruit filling into the baking dish.